SupreetKurdekar/NeuralPSO/README.md

-# NeuralPSO
+# Neural PSO
-Vanilla PSO for Optimising Neural Networks
+Generic Hybrid of Particle Swarm Optimisation and Backpropogation for training Neural Networks.